leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 ### Behavioral Patterns

-Behavioral patterns are concern with **communication** among objects, algorithms and the assignment of responsibilities between them.
+Behavioral patterns are concerned with **communication** among objects, algorithms and the assignment of responsibilities between them.
 These patterns shift our focus away from flow of control to let us concentrate just on the way objects are interconnected.

 To achieve it:

 - Class patterns use *inheritance* to distribute behavior between classes.
-- Object patterns use *object compositon* rather than inheritance.
+- Object patterns use *object composition* rather than inheritance.

 Some patterns describe how a group of peer objects *cooperate* to perform a task that no single object can carry out by itself.
 An important issue here is how peer objects know about each other.
 In an extreme case, every object will know about every other.

-#### Chain of Responsability
+#### Chain of Responsibility

 *Avoid coupling a request sender to its receiver* by giving more than one object a chance to handle the request.
-Chain the receiving objects and *pass the request along the chain unil an object handles it*.
+Chain the receiving objects and *pass the request along the chain until an object handles it*.

 #### Command